Charles Patrick Davis, MD, PhD

 - Where can people find more information on mucormycosis?

 - Find a local Doctor in your town

 Zygomycetes represent the general class of fungi that cause mucormycosis.
 Rhizopus arrhizus species from the Mucoraceae family are the most commonly identified cause of mucormycosis in humans.
 Other fungal causes may include Mucor species, Cunninghamella bertholletiae, Apophysomyces elegans, Absidia species, Saksenaea species, Rhizomucor pusillus, Entomophthora species, Conidiobolus species, and Basidiobolus species.
 Mucoraceae are found worldwide and in the ecosystem are responsible for initiating and decaying most organic material in the environment.
 Most fungi are identified by their unique morphological appearance (see Figure 1) viewed microscopically and determined by a professional practiced in fungal identification (microbiologist or pathologist).

-In general, mucormycosis is an infection not often seen by many doctors because the fungal causes are not readily infective.
+In general, mucormycosis is an infection not often seen by many doctors because the fungal causes are not readily infectious.
 Usually an infection develops because of some unusual circumstance that places the fungi in contact with compromised or injured animal or human tissue.
 However, once established, the fungi can rapidly multiply in blood vessel walls where it effectively reduces and cuts off blood to tissues, thereby creating its own decaying organic food source resulting in widespread tissue destruction.
 If this fulminant spread of fungi is not stopped, death is the outcome.

 What are risk factors for mucormycosis?